stanwinata/maddpg_tennis/Report.md

 ```

 **Mods to stabilize Training**
 We are using fixed target learning with soft updates. i.e *_target and *_local are networks with exactly same structure. *_target is technically an interpolated version of *_local from previous iterations.
 This is done S.T we can have a more stable learning to prevent <em>moving target</em> problem and stabilize training.
+Moreover we also add some scaling to the noise S.T at later time in training, as our network gets better, we will rely lesser and lesser on the noise.

 We are also only updating after certain time steps, and during that time step we learn multiple times.
 This is also to stabilize training.